 5.2 Regional overview

-Provide regional context for the baseline environmental conditions of the mining site and impact area, including but not limited to the general biological setting, in accordance with the applicable Regional Environmental Management Plan.
-This should be a brief section that includes a map.
-A more detailed site specific and impact area description will be provided in accordance with the sections below.
+Provide regional context for the baseline environmental conditions of the mining site and impact areas, and the designated Preservation Reference Zones (PRZs), including but not limited to the general biological setting, [taking into account] in accordance with the applicable Regional Environmental Management Plan.
+This should be a brief section that includes a habitat classification map.
+A more detailed description of the mining site, the Preservation Reference Zones (PRZs) [] and impact area description will be provided in accordance with the sections below.

 5.3 Studies completed